atferentinos/SP25_DS5111_kzk8qq/README.md

 - sample_data/: Example datasets
  - ygainers_sample.csv: Sample of scraped Yahoo Finance gainers data that was talked about in class, put in sample_data folder and labeled
+ - ygainers.html: was output from running Makefile so I also moved there
+ - ygainers.csv: was output from running Makefile so I also moved there